CoderDojo-Content/Project-Design-Meta-Sushi/en/README.md

  **Design and build:** Draw some designs for the idea you picked, then start making it!
 Remember: your Dojo's Mentors can help if you have trouble.

- **Test and tweak** As soon as some of the project works, get people to try it!
+ **Test and tweak:** As soon as some of the project works, get people to try it!
 Ask them what aspects of it you could make better or more useful.
 Tweak your project, and test it again.

  This cycle of testing and tweaking is an **iterative** process.
 That means you repeat parts of it, maybe lots of times, before you are finished.